UPDATED: APRIL 19, 2023 | 3 MIN READ

 Having a wood-burning stove does carry a risk of causing a fire.
 If your wood-burning stove does cause a fire, here are the steps you should follow with your insurance company.
 File your insurance claim as soon as possible; some policies have a certain number of days you have to file a claim after a fire.

-Please note any personal property that’s damaged and notify the insurance company.
+Please note any personal property damage and notify the insurance company.
 The insurance company will then send out an adjuster to review the damage and report back to the insurers to process the claim.

 Does having a gas fireplace increase your insurance?